amkhrjee/resources/content.md

 ## Programming Languages

-### JavaScript & TypeScript
+### Javascript

 I highly recommend learning JS from [javascript.info](https://javascript.info/).
 It's like the missing documentation to the language.
-The [official documentaion](https://www.typescriptlang.org/) is good enough for getting started with TypeScript.
+The [official documentaion](https://www.typescriptlang.org/) is good enough for getting started with Typescript.

 ### Python